 Peter Crosby is a man of diverse skills and confusing interests.
-In a previous life, he was an advertising Creative Director/Art Director/Copywriter, and even a half-assed cartoonist.
-But now he’s an internationally unknown travel humorist, landscape photographer, computer nerd, middling trumpet player, and pseudo-super-taster.
+In a previous life, he was an advertising Creative Director, published cartoonist, computer nerd, and middling trumpet player.
 When he’s not pursuing any of those activities, Crosby busies himself by drinking cheap box wine and staring blankly into his TV set, wondering where all the years have gone.

 Born fifth, the youngest son of a typical suburban family, Peter Crosby spent his early childhood like many American kids — reading comic books and watching network television sitcoms.